arainko/ducktape/docs/total_transformations/basics.md

 ```
 @:@

-Read more in the section about [configuring transformations](#configuring-transformations).
+Read more in the section about [configuring transformations](configuring_transformations.md).

-* `Source#via(<method reference>)` - for any type `Source` and a `method reference` that can be eta-expanded into a function with named arguments, used to expand the method's argument list with the fields of the `Source` type
+* `Source#via(<method reference>)` - for any type `Source` and a method reference that can be eta-expanded into a function with named arguments (which is subsequently used to expand the method's argument list with the fields of the `Source` type):

 @:select(underlying-code)
 @:choice(visible)